r5d7/IWA-Thin-Client/README.md

 # IWA-Thin-Client
 A collection of bash scripts to watch Infowars on your Raspberry Pi Terminal

-For starters this was ment to watch the Alex Jones show on a raspberry pi 3 at the terminal.
+I wanted to watch the Alex Jones show on a Raspberry Pi 3 on the terminal.
+In order to use the script you'll need omxplayer installed.
 As of today everything was working so it's all good.
 You'll follow the same procedure for the rest of the scripts.

+First if you haven't already install omxplayer:

+$ sudo apt-get update && sudo apt-get upgrade && sudo apt-get install omxplayer -y

 Download the script and make sure it's executable: